 Justin Vali Trio

-Hailing from Madagascar, The Justin Vali Trio is Justin Rakotondrasoa, Doudou (Romeo Tovoarimino) who plays the acoustic guitar and Clemrass (Clement Randrianantoandro) who is the kabossy player and also provides percussion with Malagasy maracas.
-They were joined for the sessions for this album by Carlo Rizzo, a southern Italian master of the tamborine and frame drums.
+Hailing from Madagascar, The Justin Vali Trio is Justin Rakotondrasoa, Doudou (Romeo Tovoarimino) who plays the acoustic guitar, and Clemrass (Clement Randrianantoandro) who plays the kabossy and also provides percussion with Malagasy maracas.
+They were joined for the sessions for their album The Truth by Carlo Rizzo, a southern Italian master of the tamborine and frame drums.